 Eligible Penn State students can study abroad in Dubrovnik, Croatia, and earn credits toward their degree by taking courses through the Rochester Institute of Technology.
 While abroad, students will live in furnished apartments close to campus and will take classes with local students, participate in cultural excursions, and volunteer at campus events in a safe and accessible location.

-If you're interested in applying or have questions about the program, contact the Office of Student Engagement to learn more.
+If you're interested in applying or have questions about the program, contact the Office of Undergraduate Academic Advising to learn more.

 Students interested in the study abroad program in Dubrovnik, Croatia, must meet the following requirements at the time of participating in the program: